 So without further ado, let me present my family recipe for delicious spice cookie Speculaas!

-1 tsp vanilla extract 1/2 cups almond flour, preferably toasted almond flour; I used King Arthur Almond Flour.
+1 tsp vanilla extract 1/2 cup almond flour, preferably toasted almond flour; I used King Arthur Almond Flour.
 1/4 tsp salt 2 cups (280gr) all-purpose flour 1 tsp baking powder 1 1/2 tsp ground cinnamon 1/4 tsp ground cardamon 1/4 tsp ground nutmeg

-1/4 tsp ginger 1/8 tsp ground cloves 100g butter 75g margarine 30g sugar 125g brown sugar 1 egg yolk 4 tablespoon or 57g milk 1/2 cup blanched walnut, toasted
+1/4 tsp ginger 1/8 tsp ground cloves 100g butter 75g margarine 30g sugar 125g brown sugar 1 egg yolk 4 tablespoons or 57g milk 1/2 cup blanched walnut, toasted

-Step 1 Whisk together chopped almonds with the rest of the flour, baking soda, spices, salt, and set aside.
+Step 1 Whisk together chopped almonds with the rest of the flour, baking soda, spices, and salt, and set aside.

-Step 4 Flatten the dough into a disk, wrap well with plastic wrap, and refrigerate for at least three hours, but preferably overnight.
+Step 4 Flatten the dough into a disk, wrap well with plastic wrap, and refrigerate for at least three hours, preferably overnight.

 Step 5 Preheat the oven to 350 degrees.
 Line several cookie sheets with parchment paper.

 Roll dough ⅛ inch thick on a lightly floured surface.
-Cut out cookies and place on sheets about 1 inch apart.
+Cut out cookies and place them on sheets about 1 inch apart.